kora-projects/kora-docs/mkdocs/docs/en/documentation/openapi-codegen.md

     compileJava.dependsOn openApiGenerateHttpClient //(9)!
     ```

-    1. Path to OpenAPI file from which classes will be created
+    1. Path to the `OpenAPI` file used to create classes
-    2. Directory where the files will be created
+    2. Directory where generated files are created
-    3. Package from classes of delegates, controllers, converters, etc.
+    3. Package for delegates, controllers, and mappers
-    4. Package from classes of models, DTOs, etc.
-    5. Package from calling classes
-    6. Mode of plugin operation (creating Java client / Kotlin / Java server, etc.)
+    4. Package for models and DTOs
+    5. Auxiliary generator package
+    6. Plugin mode
-    7. Prefix path to client configuration file
+    7. Client configuration path prefix
-    8. Register the generated classes as the source code of the project
+    8. Register generated classes as project source code
-    9. Make code compilation dependent on HTTP client class generation (first generate, then compile)
+    9. Make code compilation depend on HTTP client class generation: generate first, compile after

 === ":simple-kotlin: `Kotlin`"

-    Kora's available plugin options:

-    - `clientConfigPrefix` - configuration prefix of created HTTP clients
-    - `tags` - possibility to put additional tags on created HTTP-clients
-    - `interceptors` - ability to specify interceptors for HTTP clients
-    - `primaryAuth` - specify which [authorization mechanism](http-client.md#authorization) to use as the primary one if several [securitySchemes]((https://swagger.io/docs/specification/authentication/)) are specified in OpenAPI
-    - `securityConfigPrefix` - prefix of authorization mechanism configuration [Basic](http-client.md#basic)/[ApiKey](http-client.md#apikey) (configuration path will be specified prefix + name [securitySchemes]((https://swagger.io/docs/specification/authentication/)) in OpenAPI, or just name in OpenAPI if prefix is not specified).
-    - `authAsMethodArgument` - ability to specify authorization as an argument of an HTTP client method rather than through an interceptor
-    - `authAllowMultiple` - generate interceptors for [multi-authentication](https://swagger.io/docs/specification/v3_0/authentication/#using-multiple-authentication-types) if it is specified in the specification.
-Values: `true`, `false`
-    - `additionalContractAnnotations` - ability to specify additional annotations over HTTP client methods
-    - `additionalContractAnnotations` - ability to specify additional annotations over HTTP client methods
-    - `enableJsonNullable` - Treat `nullable=true` and `required=false` schema fields as a [JsonNullable](json.md#jsonnullable-wrapper) wrapper
-    - `forceIncludeOptional` - Force to set `@JsonInclude(Always)` for fields with `nullable=true` and `required=false` instead of `enableJsonNullable`.
-Values: `true`, `false`.
-    - `forceIncludeNonRequired` - Force to set [@JsonInclude(Always)](json.md#serialization-levels) for fields with `required=false` only.
-Values: `true`, `false`.
-    - `filterWithModels` - filter and exclude also unnecessary models from generation when the [FILTER](https://openapi-generator.tech/docs/customization/#available-filters) option in `openapiNormalizer` is specified
-    - `mode` in which mode the generator should operate, available values:
-        * `kotlin-client` - create synchronous client
-        * `kotlin-suspend-client` - create suspend client
+    For clients, `configOptions.mode` supports `kotlin-client` and `kotlin-suspend-client`.
+    Other client parameters are described below in the authorization, interceptors, tags, models, and implicit headers sections.

     ```groovy
     val openApiGenerateHttpClient = tasks.register<GenerateTask>("openApiGenerateHttpClient") {